xzuyn/Florence-2ner/README.md

 train_batch_size: 4
 eval_batch_size: 4
 gradient_accumulation_steps: 16
-gradient_checkpointing: true
+gradient_checkpointing: # true or false, may not even work
 warmup_steps: 20
 clip_grad_norm: 0.5
 weight_decay: 0.01
 seed: 42
-garbage_collection: false
+garbage_collection: # true or false

+# Offloading Settings
-activation_offloading:  # cpu or disk or partial_cpu or partial_disk
+activation_offloading:  # cpu or disk or hybrid
-offload_threshold_mb:  # used with partial activation offloading. minimum activation size that can be offloaded in mb (default value is 64)
+# used with hybrid activation offloading. max amount that can be kept on gpu (default is 10240 which is 10GB)
+gpu_limit_mb:
-offload_limit_mb: # used with partial activation offloading. max amount that can be offloaded in mb (default value is 4096)
+# used with hybrid activation offloading. max amount that can be moved to cpu (default is 10240 which is 10GB)
+offload_cpu_limit_mb:

 # Freezing Settings
-freeze_vision: false
+freeze_vision: # true or false
-freeze_language: false
+freeze_language: # true or false
-freeze_other: false
+freeze_other: # true or false

 # Dataset Settings
 eval_split: 256